 Healthcare Services in Shanghai

-China’s private healthcare facilities have everything that expats can ever expect.
+China’s private healthcare facilities have everything that Shanghai expats can ever expect.
 On the other hand, the facilities provided at the public hospitals and medical centers have a lot to be desired.
 Most of the expats prefer walking into a private hospital in China to get treatment, despite it being the costlier option.
 Several of these expats have insurance plans from their companies, while the rest usually buy international health insurance before traveling to China.
-These health plans ensure that expats never have to worry about the medical bills and can always seek the best available treatment near them.
+These health plans ensure that expats in Shanghai never have to worry about the medical bills and can always seek the best available treatment near them.
 Note that private medical costs in China are some of the most expensive in the world and are often as expensive as you will find in Hong Kong or the United States.

-Interacting with the Expat Community
+Interacting with the Shanghai Expat Community.

 Expats in Shanghai are mostly concentrated in popular neighborhoods like Jing’an district, Pudong, and the Former French Concession.
-Within these regions, you can expect them to live just like back home, partying and eating out with fellow expats for as long as they desire.
+Within these regions, you can expect them to live just like back home, partying and eating out with fellow expats in Shanghai for as long as they desire.

 Here’s What Expats are Expected to Do After Arriving in Shanghai, China

-- Register with the Chinese Police so that the authorities can offer better assistance to you
+- Register with the Chinese Police so that the authorities can offer better assistance to you.

 - Keep Chinese maps handy, especially those that may be needed more than once, at least during the initial days of your arrival.
 We recommend using an online map via your smartphone.

-- Open a bank account to avoid any hassle while sending/receiving money
+- Open a bank account to avoid any hassle while sending/receiving money.

-- Get a mobile sim card so that you can stay connected with everyone even when you’re on the go
+- Get a mobile sim card so that you can stay connected with everyone even when you’re on the go.

-- Be ready for the culture shock, but that can happen in almost any new country or continent you set your foot in
+- Be ready for the culture shock, but that can happen in almost any new country or continent you set your foot in.